scipp/scippneutron/docs/developer/dependency-management.md

 Mantid is only distributed as a conda package, while the rest of the stack is on PyPI, so development requires resolving across both ecosystems at once.
 Pixi does this in a single solve and writes the result to one lock file.
 That is why it replaced the previous combination of `pip-compile-multi`, `tox` and a hand-maintained conda environment file, which had to keep two sets of pins in agreement by hand.
+The Mantid feature in `pixi.toml` only names packages that must come from conda;
+their supported version ranges remain owned by `pyproject.toml` and are checked by Pixi's combined conda/PyPI solve.

 ## Environments